-Seeing stressful events is common for military members.
-OSCAR team members are there to help as a first port in a stormy sea.
-If your stress symptoms don’t go away and you have a need bigger than what an OSCAR team member can help you with, go to your local Community Counseling Program (CCP).
-CCP is staffed with independently licensed counselors who can help you reduce your stress symptoms, and CCP counselors do not add information to your help record.
+If stress symptoms don’t go away and individuals have a need bigger than what an OSCAR team member can help you with, seek out your Chaplain, MFLC, or if available, go to your installation’s Community Counseling Program (CCP).
+CCP is staffed with independently licensed counselors who can help you reduce your stress symptoms.

 Are you tired of the daily grind?
 You do not have to let stress and negative thoughts dominate your life.
 The trick is practicing mindfulness.